REVIEWED JUNE 2024

 Rental properties

 There is a range of conflicting state preemption maps on the Internet showing which states do and do not allow local governments to enact breed-specific laws.
 As illustrated above, however, there are often serious variations in these state preemption laws and very few are airtight.
-Furthermore, none of these maps show the upwards of a million private rental properties governed by breed-specific leases across all 50 states that are entirely unaffected by these state preemption laws.9
+Furthermore, none of these maps show the multiple millions of private multi-family rental properties governed by breed-specific leases across all 50 states that are entirely unaffected by these state preemption laws.11

 Citations